kago1988/useful-shell/README.md

-chown visitor:guests test_file  # changes the owner of 'test_file' to user 'visitor' and to group 'guests' chown :guests test_file  # changes the owner of 'test_file' to group 'guests' chgr guests test_file  # changes the owner of 'test_file' to group 'guests'
+chown visitor:guests test_file  # changes the owner of 'test_file' to user 'visitor' and to group 'guests' chown :guests test_file  # changes the owner of 'test_file' to group 'guests' chgr guests test_file  # changes the owner of 'test_file' to group 'guests' top  # lists the running processes which consume the most resources at the given moment ps aux  # lists all running processes
 ```